-Rik has a nationally recognized practice in three areas: representing the financial services industry and other corporate clients against class, mass, and individual consumer claims; trying and arbitrating various types of cases in both state and federal courts, including being asked to “parachute” into matters to serve as lead counsel on the eve of trial; and representing corporate and institutional clients in various types of offensive litigation.
+Rik has a nationally recognized practice in three areas: representing the financial services industry and other corporate clients against class, mass, individual, and state attorney general claims; trying and arbitrating various types of cases in both state and federal courts, including being asked to "parachute" into matters to serve as lead counsel on the eve of trial; and representing corporate and institutional clients in various types of offensive litigation.

 Rik’s experience representing the financial services industry and other corporate clients against consumer claims includes serving as lead counsel in over 125 class actions throughout 25 different states, as well as handling numerous other individual and mass actions.
 He has successfully defended class cases involving the FCRA, FDCPA, FCBA, RESPA, HOEPA, TILA, Federal and State RICO claims, NSF fees, payment posting issues, fair housing allegations, credit card and mortgage securitization, as well as state fair lending, collection, and deceptive trade practice statutes.
+Specifically, Rik has successfully defended a number of class, qui tam, and individual claims brought pursuant to federal, state, and local fair housing statutes, regulations, and ordinances.
 A portion of his practice is also devoted to enforcing arbitration provisions and covenants not to compete.
 Rik has arbitrated or tried to conclusion over 110 matters throughout the United States.

 He has served as lead trial counsel in a matter brought by the West Virginia Attorney General in West Virginia State Court against a major national bank, tried mortgage cases in Florida and California and successfully argued class action matters before the Fifth, Fourth, and Eleventh Circuits, as well as state appellate courts in, among other places, Ohio.
 Within the past five years, he has also successfully tried to conclusion cases in Florida, Alabama, New Jersey, and Texas.
 Past trial/arbitration experience includes trying or arbitrating matters to conclusion in Georgia, California, Ohio, Michigan, Oregon, Washington, and Tennessee.
 Rik has handled oral argument before a number of federal circuit courts and arbitrated cases before the AAA, JAMS, NAF, and FINRA.